Current professional activities

 From 1982 to 1985 I was employed by the IBM Palo Alto Scientific Center, but the majority of my work was in partnership with Locus Computing Corporation, a UCLA spinoff.
 I made a variety of contributions to the design and implementation of the kernel for Locus, one of the earliest and most fully distributed Unix implementations.
 I helped developed replication logic for the filesytem, I implemented communication drivers, and later I implemented kernel support for the IBM mainframe vector facility (somewhat similar to the MMX and similar SIMD facilities available on modern microprocessors.)

 From 1980 to 1982 I was at Stanford, where I obtained a Masters degree in the department of Computer Science.
-During this time, I was on the research team of Professor John Hennessey, and I contributed to the implementation of a state of the art optimizing compiler (PASCAL*).
+During this time, I was on the research team of Professor John Hennessy, and I contributed to the implementation of a state of the art optimizing compiler (PASCAL*).
+While at Stanford, I twice taught CS-105: Introduction to computer programming.

 From 1978 to 1980 I represented IBM on campus at Stanford University.
 I participated in the design of the Perseus distributed operating system, and supported other systems research at Stanford.

 I joined IBM at its Mohansic Lab in Westchester, NY in Sept.
 1974, starting as what IBM called a Junior Programmer.
 Although I contributed to a number of interesting projects on the then new VM/370 operating system, including one of the earliest display-oriented (as opposed to line-oriented) debugging systems, the work for which I was best known was largely completed within my first two years with the company.
-I wrote the core code for what later evolved into IBM's VM Passthrough Program Product (hmm...looks like IBM has taken that page down, and the Internet Archive doesn't have a copy — I'll keep the link up for awhile in case a copy turns up somewhere) .
+I wrote the core code for what later evolved into IBM's VM Passthrough Program Product.
 Passthru (as everyone called it) provided a telnet-like terminal network for users of IBM mainframes.
 Melinda Varian provides more details in her VM and the VM Community: Past, Present, and Future .
-Quoting from page 50 (notes in parenthesis are from me):
+Quoting from page 10 (notes in parenthesis are from me):

 Another important innovation announced in 1980 was Pass-thru.
 The original author of the system that became Pass-thru was Noah Mendelsohn. [...] (he wrote) a server that provided the basic Pass-thru function in an elegant and extensible form.
 Bill Anzick, who had advised Noah on V6 (internal codename for pre-product versions) from its beginning, took over the project in 1977 and expanded it into the product that was announced in 1980 as Pass-thru.